zaurastudios/PixelToolkit/.github/EVENTS.md

 - `get-my-projects`: Used for fetching the config data from the app's `config.json` file.
   - **Replies:**
     - `my-projects`: Returns the config data.
-- `get-my-project-with-id`: Accepts an id.
+- `get-project-data-with-id`: Accepts an id.
 Fetches the project file data from the app's `config.json` and then filters with id.
   - **Replies:**
     - `project-data-reply`: Returns false if no project file with that id is found, else returns the project data if found